 To start with, I think I should give you some background info about myself.
-In 2018, I finished my master in Systems Engineering in Argentina.
-During my time at college I was focused on software performance and programming languages, I was even applying to start a PhD and continue in the academic world.
+In 2018, I finished my MSc in Systems Engineering in Argentina.
+During my time at college I was focused on software performance and programming languages and how to improve developers experience, I was ready to start a PhD and continue in the academic world.

 After doing some mandatory internships to get my degree I found myself really self-involved with Frontend Development and mostly curious about why do we build stuff.
 This leads me to pursue a career as a Frontend Engineer, but after a couple of years I realized I wanted to be even more involved in what to build, and why to build it, so I ended up transitioning into full-time Product Manager.

-Across the years, I've done a couple of personal projects, some of them framed as student projects as they were developed while in College to establish knowledge and take into practice some theoric concepts.
+Across the years, I've done a couple of personal projects.
+Some of them are framed as student projects, as they were developed while in college, to establish knowledge and take into practice some theoric concepts.